How to use predictive analytics in the healthcare industry?

 More and more healthcare institutions are adopting predictive analytics into their conventional workflows.
 In 2018, these included just 47% of organizations.
 Today that number has risen to more than 60%.
 That works out to a 13-point increase.

-Though predictive analytics helps forecast future performance, it shouldn’t be confused with machine learning.
+Though predictive analytics helps forecast future performance in healthcare, it shouldn’t be confused with machine learning.
 They aren’t the same.
 Predictive analytics leverages the power of artificial intelligence, data mining, machine learning, modeling, deep learning, and statistics.

 The predictive modeling process in healthcare